brillout/goldpage/docs/readme.template.md

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with a meticulous focus on ease of use.
+We designed `ssr-coin` with a meticulous focus on ease of use, such as:
-We believe in the zero-config philosophy and we give you only a minimal amount of configuration.
+- **We fully take care of building**.
+We believe that you shouldn't have to configure anything to make things work.
+You want to use TypeScript?
+Install the `@ssr-coin/typescript` plugin and that's it.
+- We allow you to **fully control how your pages are rendered** so that you can add any provider you want, such as React Router, GraphQL, and/or Redux.
+- We provide `ssr-coin` **server middlwares for Express, Koa, and Hapi** so that your pages are automatically routed and served.
+- The `ssr-coin.config.js` is optional has only couple of options &mdash; the less you have to configure, the easier your life.
+We believe in the zero-config philosophy.

+The docs' recipes are repetative and soon you you won't need the `ssr-coin` docs anymore.
+We believe that `ssr-coin` is the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>

-`ssr-coin` comes with:
+`ssr-coin` is feature-rich, such as:
 - Browser auto-reload
 - Server auto-reload
-- Automatic page-based JavaScript source code splitting
+- Automatic code splitting
 - Optimal HTTP caching
+- Fully controllable rendering

 <br/>
 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>

+`ssr-coin` allows you to .
 If you set `doNotRenderInBrowser: true` to a page config, then the page is rendered to HTML only.
 That way, you can have pages that have no (or very little) browser-side JavaScript.